omarsar/omarsar.github.io/about/index.md

   creditlink: http://www.ibelmopan.com/
 ---

-## Education
-- Information Systems and Applications (PhD Candidate) - National Tsing Hua University, Hsinchu, Taiwan -
-- Masters Degree in Information Systems and Applications (2013-2015) - National Tsing Hua University, Hsinchu, Taiwan
-- Bachelor's in Information Technology (2004-2008) - University of Belize, Belmopan, Belize

 ## Research Statement
 Design, develop, and evaluate natural language processing and machine learning algorithms and models for exploring and understanding human behaviors from natural language such as *mental disorders*, *intent*, and *emotions*.
 Currently, as part of my dissertation, I am building an unified framework for text-based affective computing that makes use of multimodal representations to represent different aspects of emotional communication.
 The main research topics include but are not limited to *emotion recognition*, *sentiment analysis*, *intent discovery*, *mental disorder detection*, *music analysis*, and *computational health*.

+## Education
+- *Information Systems and Applications (PhD Candidate, 2015-2019) - National Tsing Hua University, Hsinchu, Taiwan*
+- Masters Degree in Information Systems and Applications (2013-2015) - National Tsing Hua University, Hsinchu, Taiwan
+- Bachelor's in Information Technology (2004-2008) - University of Belize, Belmopan, Belize

 ## Research Interests
 - Natural Language Processing